gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

 ### Bridge Validators

-The AMB bridge relies on a trusted group of [AMB Bridge Validators](https://developers.gnosischain.com/for-validators/for-bridge-validators#current-amb-bridge-validators), who are known Gnosis community members.
+The AMB bridge relies on a trusted group of [AMB Bridge Validators](omnibridge#current-bridge-validators), who are known Gnosis community members.
+The same [validator set](omnibridge#current-bridge-validators) is used by the OmniBridge.

-You can see the [current list of AMB & Omnibridge Validators](https://developers.gnosischain.com/for-validators/for-bridge-validators#amb-omnibridge).

-The [long-term roadmap](/bridges/roadmap) is to move towards [trustless bridges](/bridges/roadmap#trustless-bridges) using [zero-knowledge proofs from light clients](/bridges/roadmap#zero-knowledge-light-clients) or other trust-minimized techniques.

 ### Bridge Governance